system76/docs/_articles/dual-booting.md

 The Windows drivers for some of our laptop systems [here](https://github.com/system76/windows-drivers).
 We recommend downloading all of the drivers for your model and make sure to follow the steps for installing the driver below the driver link.

 NOTE: The Windows Device Manager may show that some devices are missing drivers, that is normal, and can be disregarded.
 That includes the Thelio I/O board.
-It doesn't need any Windows drivers, howefver, as it is a simple pass-through for the drives when using Windows.
+It doesn't need any Windows drivers.
+It is a simple pass-through for the drives when using Windows.
 There are also no ACPI table entries.

 ### Windows Caveats